DJ-Hammond/Interest_Calculator/README.md

 Installation Instructions:
-This project does not need to be installed.
 Download the repository zip folder and extract the contents to a folder.
 The calculator can be started by running the "interest_calculator.exe" file within the "interest_calculator" folder.

 Usage Instructions: